steve1281/kubernetes_tutorial/flask-demo/README.md

 And Open it up in a web browser

-CAVEAT!
-As designed, each flask-demo has its OWN database, and we are loadbalancing.
-This means you will get a different pod each time, which means reading and writing is going to not work correctly.
-We need a database service, or someway of syncing between many.

-For now, set the replicas: 1

 If desired, you can remove the service/deployment with:

 $ kubectl delete -f deployment.yml